-This website is a collection of the math and science "notes" I've used in my high school classes over the years, a sort of electronic textbook to take the place of a lot of textbooks I don't like, and that are, in my opinion, too big and heavy for my students to tote around anyway.
-In translating my written notes to this website, I've tried to fill in some gaps, but in the process I've identified a few more.
-I'll try to fill in as I go.
-I haven't yet included all of the problem sets and solutions I'd like, nor have I put up some video and other widgets that I and my students have found helpful.
-As of November 2013, the site contains 80 html pages.
-It's a work in progress.
+This site is a collection of the math and science notes I use or have used in my high school math and science classes.
+It has become a sort of electronic textbook, but I hope one that is a bit more direct, helpful and friendlier than many modern textbooks.
+In translating my written notes to this site, I've tried to fill in some gaps, but in the process I've identified a few more.
+I'll try to fill those in as I continue to refine.
+I haven't yet included all of the problem sets and solutions I'd like to.
+I'm on my way toward putting up a lot of video and animations to help you learn math and science.

-If you've got any suggestions for how to make this site work better for high school math and science students, please let me know.
+If you've got any suggestions for how to make this site work better for you our your students, please let me know.

-In high school, we try to move beyond an algorithmic approach to math and science, and ask open-ended questions, or questions for which there may be many paths to a solution, and no one, clear starting point.
+In high school, we try to move beyond an algorithmic approach to math and science, and ask open-ended questions, or questions for which there may be many paths to a solution, and no one clear starting point.
 I try to move my students beyond formulas to thinking about what's actually being modeled.
 I try to encourage them to take risks, even in a world that, for them, increasingly penalizes

 I think that Einstein, a thinker if there ever was one, would agree that math and science are of no value as tools in society if they aren't wielded by people trained to be ethical, moral citizens.
 Therefore I support liberal arts education in equal partnership with science, technology, engineering and math.
 Math and science, poetry, fine arts and music are all more the same than they are different, but only the arts and humanities show us how to balance the tension between technological progress and maintaining a just society.